edusalcas/single-cell-repo/Ont-Creator/README.md

 - strain
 - experimental_factor

-If you do not want to use some of these fields just leave it blank.
+If you do not want to use some of these fields just leave it blank or remove the column.

-If one of these fields or values is not present in the file or some one is misspelled, the code will throw an error and the project won't be created.
+If one of these fields is misspelled or does not exists, the code will throw an error and the project won't be created.